 Electing the Officers and Committee for the ensuing year

 Considering any amendments to the Constitution of which due notice has to be given to all members.
-Any proposed change to a Constitution Rule by a member must be received by the y Chair or Secretary at least 21 days prior to the Annual General Meeting in order that all members shall have sufficient notice of proposal.
+Any proposed change to a Constitution Rule by a member must be received by the Chair or Secretary at least 21 days prior to the Annual General Meeting in order that all members shall have sufficient notice of proposal.

 Notice of Annual General Meetings will be given by the Secretary.
 At least 14 days notice shall be given to all members of the date, venue and agenda items of the Annual General Meeting.
 Each member at the meeting shall have one vote.